shrinerb/shrine/doc/carrierwave.md

 ```

 You models are required to have the `<attachment>_data` column, in the above
 case `avatar_data`.
-It contains the storage and location of the file, as well
+Shrine stores storage, location, and additional metadata of
-as additional metadata.
+the uploaded file to that column.

 ### Multiple uploads